xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 > Requirements:
 > * Katalon Studio version 7.0.1 onwards.
 > * An active Katalon Studio Enterprise license.
-To learn more about activating the Katalon Studio license, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).
+To learn more about activating your Katalon Studio license, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).

 ## Install the qTest Integration plugin